Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 *Monster: Devourer (motivation: to consume people, blood in particular)*

-Start with the Universal [[monsters]]---Dracula, the Wolf Man, Frankenstein's monster, the Mummy---but use whatever you like that an
+Start with the Universal [[monsters]]---Dracula, the Wolf Man, Frankenstein's monster, the Mummy---but use [[whatever]] you like that an

 11-year-old might be thinking of\....
 King Kong, the Creature from the Black Lagoon, a Triffid, the Blob, a Gremlin, Mothra, Godzilla, a zombie, the Bride of Frankenstein, a miniature giant ant, or a tiny 50-foot woman.

 They don't have the traditional vulnerabilities or supernatural abilities of the [[monsters]] they resemble: they're still cancer, just independent and mobile.
-But they do have whatever abilities their shapes imply---[[flight]] if they have wings, attacks with horns or tails if they have them, and so on.
+But they do have [[whatever]] abilities their shapes imply---[[Flight]] if they have wings, attacks with horns or tails if they have them, and so on.
 They're unintelligent but canny predators; think shark or crocodile.
 They have a vague inclination to mimic the habits of their inspirations.
 Dracula will avoid sunlight and 'sleep' in a box; the Wolf Man is drawn to any forest or park that might be near the hospital; the Blob avoids cold.

-At first, they won't stray too far from Helena (and thus the hospital).
+At first, they won't stray too [[far]] from Helena (and thus the hospital).
 But the bigger they get, the weaker that pull is.

 **Powers:**

 -   **Feeding and Growth**: The [[monsters]] start out very fast, doing 0-[[harm]] scratches or nips for drops of blood and zipping away.
 After feeding on any amount of blood, they find a hiding place because they become torpid as they grow.
 Their growth is unrelated to how much blood they consumed.
-By the time they're one foot tall, every time they [[feed]], they grow another foot in about four hours.
-As they grow, they slow down, becoming comparable to a fast human of similar size.
+By the time they're one foot tall, every time they [[Feed]], they grow another foot in about four hours.
+As they grow, they [[slow]] down, becoming comparable to a fast human of similar size.

 -   **Respawn**: If a monster takes full [[harm]] but isn't defeated with a weakness, it becomes inert and seems dead.
 However, within hours, another tiny monster will spawn from the the body.
 This can happen from even the smallest part (Keeper's choice whether a body left in pieces generates multiple copies).

-**Attacks:** The attacks all use the monster's size in feet to determine [[harm]] amounts. **Bite** Size-[[harm]] intimate. **Claw** (Size minus 1)-[[harm]] hand.
+**Attacks:** The attacks all use the monster's size in feet to determine [[harm]] amounts. **Bite** Size-[[harm]] [[intimate]]. **Claw** (Size minus 1)-[[harm]] [[hand]].

 **[[Harm]] Capacity:** Equal to their height in feet (minimum 1).
 So a three-foot monster can withstand 3-[[harm]], and can bite for 3-[[harm]] or claw for 2-[[harm]].

 **Weakness:**

-**Disease Cures:** Radiation, chemotherapy drugs, other harsh chemicals (e.g. concentrated acid, bleach, or ammonia), or magic.
+**Disease Cures:** Radiation, chemotherapy drugs, other harsh chemicals (e.g. concentrated acid, bleach, or ammonia), or [[magic]].
 In particular, a successful use of **[[Use Magic]]** to 'cure a disease' will kill a monster of any size outright.

 # The Hospital